 Has the "Burbank" plum, which though introduced twenty-two years ago, and is now more widely grown than any other plum on this earth, shown a tendency to be different in Africa, Borneo, Japan, Egypt, Madagascar or France?
 No, it is the same everywhere and the residents of Chicago, Auckland, London, San Francisco, New York and Valparaiso consume them in great (and rapidly increasing) numbers of carloads each season.
-The same may be said of the later introduced Wickson, America and numerous other plums and of my improved fruits and flowers which are extensively grown and generally offered for sale by most responsible firms in all civilized countries and are generally slowly but very surely replacing the old and heretofore standard varieties.
+The same may be said of the later introduced Wickson, America and numerous other plums, and of my improved fruits and flowers, which are extensively grown in all civilized countries, and are generally replacing the old and heretofore standard varieties.